nikiyasimpson/gmap-vanilla-start/README.md

 Start with `map.ts`, and see the suggestions in the comments.
 We'll try together to complete the tasks suggested there.

+If you're stuck, [here's a finished version](https://github.com/mandarini/gmap-vanilla) of this repo.

 ## Further steps

 Try to create a color chooser for your map colors and styles.